Seven Swordsmen: Plot

-During a battle against Qing forces, Yang Yuncong is wounded but is saved and nursed back to health by Nalan Minghui, a Qing general's daughter.
+During a battle against Qing forces, Yang Yuncong is wounded but saved and nursed back to health by Nalan Minghui, a Qing general's daughter.
 They fall in love despite standing on opposing sides, but are not fated to be together as Nalan Minghui's father has arranged for her to marry Dokado.
 However, Nalan Minghui is already pregnant with Yang Yuncong's child and she gives birth to a baby girl later.

-In the imperial capital, Fu Qingzhu, Xin Longzi and Wu Yuanying sneak into the palace and attempt to assassinate the Shunzhi Emperor.
-They end up saving the emperor from a coup staged by some nobles.
-In Hangzhou, Han Zhibang becomes the new leader of the Red Spears Society for his heroic actions in rescuing his comrades who were captured by Qing forces.
+Fu Qingzhu, Xin Longzi and Wu Yuanying sneak into the Forbidden City and attempt to assassinate the Shunzhi Emperor, but ironically end up saving the emperor from a coup staged by some nobles.
+In Hangzhou, Han Zhibang becomes the new leader of the rebel group for his heroic actions in rescuing his comrades who were captured by Qing forces.

-Following the reunion of the Seven Swords, Chu Zhaonan pretends to defect to the enemy in the hope of finding an opportunity to get close to Dokado and assassinate him.
-Chu Zhaonan's plan ultimately fails because Dokado sees through his ruse and manipulates him into committing atrocities against his own will.
-The rebels and the other six swordsmen become increasingly suspicious of where Chu Zhaonan's true allegiance lies.
+Following the reunion of the Seven Swords, Chu Zhaonan pretends to defect to the Qing government in hopes of finding an opportunity to get close to Dokado and assassinate him.
+His plan ultimately fails because Dokado sees through his ruse and sows the seeds of distrust between him and the rebels by forcing him to execute rebel captives.
+The rebels and other six swordsmen become increasingly suspicious of where Chu Zhaonan's true allegiance lies, especially after he accidentally kills one of the rebel leaders.

 Eventually, to prove his loyalty, Chu Zhaonan challenges Dokado to a battle on the banks of the Qiantang River and asks the other swordsmen to join him.
 Although the battle concludes with Dokado's defeat, it also causes the dissolution of the Seven Swords.
 Yang Yuncong is killed in action; Xin Longzi goes missing after entering a fit of insanity; Mulang returns to Mount Heaven in shame with Yang Yuncong's infant daughter after carelessly allowing the enemy to infiltrate the rebels' hideout; Chu Zhaonan is so deeply traumatised by the devastating experiences he went through that he abandons his fellows along with his conscience.
 While Fu Qingzhu and Wu Yuanying search for their missing comrades, Han Zhibang stays behind to help the surviving rebels rebuild their forces.